Holding Fashion Brands Accountable With The #SpeakVolumes Campaign

 The #SpeakVolumes campaign

-In this age of information, that is one unanswered question central to the issue of fast fashion.
+In this age of information, there is one unanswered question central to the issue of fast fashion.
 How many clothes are made every year?
 We don't have an exact number; we have varying estimates.
 Calculating the number of clothes every brand on Earth produces annually might sound like an arduous task, but how many clothes a brand creates shouldn't be a secret.
 Still, according to the non-profit movement Fashion Revolution, 89% of the world's largest brands don't share their production volumes with the public.

 This lack of transparency hides a reality of overproduction and overconsumption, numbers likely too big for the public not to visualize the sheer amount of waste these companies generate yearly.
 Transparency on annual production volumes, like transparency as a whole, is a single piece of the puzzle of the complex systemic and structural change in the fashion industry.
 Yet, data is essential to assessing and tackling the problem of fashion's environmental and social impact.
 This data gap is precisely what the #SpeakVolumes campaign is trying to rectify.